wnchan/tp/docs/UserGuide.md

 * `filterGroup 03` returns groups that belong to `T03`.

 #### Expected Output(Success):
-* GUI: List of all group entries with the tutorial that match the slot in the system.
+* GUI: List of all group entries with the tutorial that match the slot in the system.<br>
   ![sample result for 'filterGroup'](images/filterGroup.png)

 #### Expected Output (Failure):